Dream Room

 I sleep too much, even during the day.

-But I feel that I’m hiding from the rest of the Watchtower and the world beyond it.
+It may be true, but I feel I’m hiding from the rest of the Watchtower and the world beyond it.

 This room is a private space for Shazira and me, the guardians of the Watchtower.

-The room opens only for us, and our guests.
+The room opens only for us, our daughter, and our guests.

-When I chased after Tzina yesterday, I found her with her mother.
+I chased after my daughter yesterday to meet her, and found her with her mother.

-Shazira told Tzina that I’m still her father.
+Shazira told Tzina that I’m still her father, but the smiles are gone.

 A Canopy of Color and Energy

-The Dream Room is more than a place to sleep.
+The Dreaming Room is more than a place to sleep.

-A large, round bed rises in the center of the room, surrounded by 8 stone spotlights that rest on the floor.
+A large, round bed rises in the center of the room, surrounded by 8 stone spotlights resting on the floor.

 Spaced evenly around the circle, the spotlights are wide cylinders that narrow slightly to a flat top and bottom.